 “This is also reconstructed by my father,” he said.
 “Christ is not made of wood, but cork, to be lighter.
 This was remade and restored many times by different hands.
 But it also has to do with the hands of the artist, my father.
 Thirty years ago, he cleaned the Christ and Veronica, which were almost black.
 People were surprised by the details, particularly the blue eyes of Christ.
 No one knew about that.
 And the foot of Christ.
 Ah, it is exactly the same color of the rock.”

-Virgin Mary and the Madonna Significant to This Good Friday Tradition
+Virgin Mary's Significance to This Good Friday Tradition

 “Can you describe the difference between your father’s work and yours as opposed to newer restorations?”
 I asked.